andrei1058/MultiVersionEventHandler/README.md

 # How to use
 You can use the `support_shaded` containing support for all versions or a selected number of minecraft versions.
 If you are going for the second option you need to use and shade the `common` module as well in your maven.

-Once you've done setting your dependencies start create your first wrapped listener implementing events in a class.
+Once you've done setting your dependencies start creating your first wrapped listener implementing events in a class.

 ```java
 import com.andrei1058.spigot.multiversioneventhandler.WrappedEntityPickUpEvent;